nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-09-03-priorities.md

 **Tall structure installs**

 Tall structures are the only way we can expand the wireless mesh.
 This is by far our biggest priority.
 There are a few different types in the city and we need to try them all- NYCHA buildings, skyscrapers, churches, schools, libraries, existing antenna masts and building coops.
-We need specific letters and handouts for each of these types of structures.
+We need specific presentations and handouts for each of these types of structures.
 We are currently approaching libraries and [churches](../../leaflet/church.pdf).
 We need to build presentations for coop boards and others.

 Once we have a tall structure in a neighborhood we can link to apartment building rooftops.